VikingoCH/laravel12-app-starter/README.md

 ## Authorization
 Minimalist and simple authorizaiton implementation using laravel gates.

+A is_admin column have to be created in the users table to manage admin basic permissions.

 ### roles
 - Admin: